How To Cook Beets

 If I’m planning to make a salad, or adding the beets to a buddha bowl, I like to roast them for extra flavor.
 When planning to puree the beets into a soup, dip or hummus, I like to steam or boil the beets.

 If you have a steamer basket, I recommend steaming over boiling the beets.
-They maintain more of their nutrients when steamed, making it the healthiest way to cook beets.
+They maintain more of their nutrients when steamed.

-Overall, beets are a wonderful addition to a healthy diet.
+Beets are considered a superfood.
 And after reading this blog post, you’ll know how to cook them 3 ways, and I’ll give you plenty of ideas for how to serve them, and add them to your weekly menu!

 How to roast beets